Bethel AME Church and Manse

 Bethel AME Church and Manse is a historic African Methodist Episcopal church and manse at 291 Park Avenue in Huntington, Suffolk County, New York.
-The church was built about 1845 and is a 1 1/2-story, wood-frame structure that is rectangular in plan with a gable roof and clapboard exterior.
+The church was cofounded by Peter Crippen and Nelson Smith in 1843 and built about 1845 and is a 1 1/2-story, wood-frame structure that is rectangular in plan with a gable roof and clapboard exterior.
 The manse was built in 1915 and is a 2-story, wood-frame structure, with a two-by-two-bay square plan.

 It was added to the National Register of Historic Places in 1985.